josherrickson/howManyImputations/README.md

 ```

 If you're using a different package to carry out the imputation, and said
-package produces a `list` of models as the output of its modeling step, mice's
+package produces a `list` of models as the output of its modeling step,
+`howManyImputations` tries to convert the object to `mira` via `as.mira`.
+Here's
-`as.mira` function may be helpful.
-Here's the above example reworked using the
+the above example reworked using the
 [jomo](https://cran.r-project.org/web/packages/jomo/index.html) package for the
 imputation.